 Speak directly to the analyst to clarify any post sales queries you may have.

-This database (Excel) product covers the South Korea data center market portfolio analysis, which will provide the following information on the colocation data centers:
+This database (Excel) product covers the South Korea data center market, which provides the following information on colocation data centers:

 - Locations covered: Ansan, Anyang, Bucheon-si, Busan, Cheongju, Daegu, Gangnam, Geumcheon-gu, Gimhae, Gimpo, Goyang, Guro, Gwangju, Hanam, Incheon, Jeollanam-do, Pohang, Pyeongchon, Seongnam, Seoul, Yongin.